 Erected 1993 by Pennsylvania Historical and Museum Commission.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-General Richard Butler (approx. 0.9 miles away); Butler County (approx. 0.9 miles away); George Edward Waddell (approx. 7.7 miles away); Major George Washington (approx. 7.8 miles away); George Washington (approx. 7.9 miles away); The Roeblings (approx. 8.4 miles away); William A. Smith (approx. 8.8 miles away); KDKA "Dog House" (approx. 8.8 miles away).
+At least 8 other markers are within 9 miles General Richard Butler (approx. 0.9 miles away); Butler County (approx. 0.9 miles away); George Edward Waddell (approx. 7.7 miles away); Major George Washington (approx. 7.8 miles away); George Washington (approx. 7.9 miles away); The Roeblings (approx. 8.4 miles away); St. Lukes Lutheran Church (approx. 8.8 miles away); Herting 1835-1860 (approx. 8.8 miles away).
 Touch for a list and map of all markers in Butler.

 Also see . . .
 Invention of the Jeep - Behind the Marker.
 (Submitted on July 7, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 22, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 1,038 times since then.
+It was originally submitted on May 22, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 1,703 times since then and 232 times this year.
 Photos: 1, 2. submitted on May 22, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 3, 4. submitted on July 27, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bernard Fisher was the editor who published this page.